Appalachian cottontail: Threats

 There are several threats that have endangered the survival of S. obscurus.
-These threats involve the destruction and maturation of habitat, as well as habitat fragmentation which is due to urban development.
-Once fragmentation has occurred the lack of cover exposes the cottontail to predators, increasing the strain on the species.
-Hunting is a common reason for deaths of many Appalachian cottontails but is mostly due to lack of knowledge by the hunter.
-The lack of knowledge of this species, because it is so secretive and rarely found in the wild, also contributes to its being threatened.
+These involve the destruction and maturation of habitat, as well as habitat fragmentation due to urban development, which exposes the cottontail to increased predatation.
+Hunting is a common cause of death of Appalachian cottontails; also a lack of knowledge of a secretive species rarely found in the wild.